 The building was converted to its present role by the Fitzpatrick Brothers, hence the name.

-The Creamery was purchased by Noel Ryan & David Lang.
+The Creamery was bought by Noel Ryan & David Lang.